-Becoming a member of the English Department Honors Program means becoming a part of a small, intensely committed group of teachers and students all working toward achieving excellence in the related disciplines of reading, understanding, and writing about texts.
-Honors courses and the program at large place a premium on discussion, on sustained elaboration of ideas inside and outside the classroom, on conceiving of projects in complex and engaging ways, on learning to do research, and on presenting the fruits of that research in expressive, lucid prose.
+Becoming a member of the English Department Capstone Program in Research means becoming a part of a small, intensely committed group of teachers and students all working toward achieving excellence in the related disciplines of reading, understanding, and writing about texts.
+Capstone courses and the program at large place a premium on discussion, on sustained elaboration of ideas inside and outside the classroom, on conceiving of projects in complex and engaging ways, on learning to do research, and on presenting the fruits of that research in expressive, lucid prose.

-To achieve a degree with Honors, a student must successfully complete the honors thesis and maintain a 3.5 major GPA and a 3.4 cumulative GPA.
+Participation in English signals sustained, outstanding achievement in the undergraduate major.
+In addition, Capstone students may be eligible to graduate with honors.
+To achieve a degree with honors, a student must successfully complete the Capstone thesis, courses, and maintain a 3.5 major GPA and a 3.4 cumulative GPA.

 Admission to the Program

-Applications are accepted every October and February.
+Applications for the 2022/2023 academic year will be accepted on Friday, October 28, 2022 and Friday, February 24, 2023.
 Students may apply as early as their sophomore year though the majority of students generally apply during winter term of their sophomore year or fall term of their junior year.
-Students should take the English Major pre-requisite, English 298, prior to submitting their honors application.
+Students must be declared English majors to apply to the Capstone Program.

-Students interested in discussing their application can contact Professor Gillian White, Director, English Honors Program.
+Students interested in discussing their application can contact Professor Adela Pinch, Director, English Capstone Program in Research.

-Click here for to download the Checklist for English Majors with Honors.
+Click here to download the Checklist for English Majors completing the Capstone Program in Research.

-Students in the English Honors Program must maintain the major and cumulative GPA requirements, complete the general major requirements, in addition to:
+Students in the Capstone Program in Research must complete the general major requirements, in addition to:

 - A literary theory course, English 390 or 490.
 It is recommended that the theory course be completed in the junior year.

-Prior to fall and winter registration, you will be contacted by the Undergraduate Student Services Assistant with honors seminar information and registration instructions.
+Prior to fall and winter registration, you will be contacted by the Curriculum Coordinator with Capstone seminar information and registration instructions.

-- Honors students write a thesis of approximately forty to fifty pages during the senior year -- a project that is designed to be the single most important, most meaningful piece of work students undertake as English majors.
-Students write most of their thesis in two required courses: 495-Honors Colloquium: Drafting the Thesis (taken fall term of senior year) and 496-Honors Colloquium: Completing the Thesis (taken winter term of senior year).
+- Capstone students write a thesis of approximately forty to sixty pages during the senior year -- a project that is designed to be the single most important, most meaningful piece of work students undertake as English majors.
+Students write most of their thesis in two required courses: 495-Capstone Colloquium: Drafting the Thesis (taken fall term of senior year) and 496-Capstone Colloquium: Completing the Thesis (taken winter term of senior year).
 Students are guided throughout much of their senior year by a faculty adviser chosen early in that year.

 - The completed thesis is due mid-March of the senior year.

-- In early May, Honors students will participate in an Honors Symposium, at which students make brief presentations of their theses to interested faculty, friends, and family.
+- In early May, Capstone students will participate in a Capstone Symposium, at which students make brief presentations of their theses to interested faculty, friends, and family.

-- The English Department has an archive of past honors theses, which can be browsed in 3200 Angell Hall.
-You may also view past honors thesis titles (and electronic theses starting in 2000) on the department website at the English Department Honors Thesis Archive Catalog.
+- The English Department has an archive of past theses, which can be browsed in the Undergraduate Lounge (3200 Angell Hall).
+You may also view past honors thesis titles (and electronic theses starting in 2000) on the department website at the English Department Research Thesis Archive Catalog.

-Honors students are encouraged to study abroad for a term, when that study is academically feasible and seems likely to contribute to the success of a student's project.
-Those intending to study abroad should inform the Honors Director of their plans as early as possible, so that the curricula for junior and senior years may be carefully planned.
+Capstone students are encouraged to study abroad for a term, when that study is academically feasible and seems likely to contribute to the success of a student's project.
+Those intending to study abroad should inform the Capstone Program in Research Director of their plans as early as possible, so that the curricula for junior and senior years may be carefully planned.

-The Quinn and Wagner awards are announced at the year-end Honors Symposium.
+The Wagner awards are announced at the year-end Capstone Symposium.

-Participants in the Creative Writing Sub-concentration are also eligible to achieve Honors.
-For more information on the Creative Writing Sub-Concentration, please click here.
+For more information on the Capstone Program in Creative Writing, please click here.